3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

-Rules are established to create an initial mapping from voxel semantic categories to traversability cost, with adjustments made based on the previously computed Step Mask.
-The Step Mask is determined by evaluating the geometric passability of the vehicle.
-Voxels not meeting the geometric passability criteria are assigned a lethal cost.
-Finally, four traversability cost labels are derived: lethal, medium-cost, low-cost, and free, ranging from difficult to easy traversability.
-Fig.~\ref{fig_7} illustrates the statistical distribution of the traversability cost labels.
+To establish an initial mapping from voxel semantic categories to traversability cost, a set of rules is defined, incorporating adjustments based on the previously computed GPAM, which evaluates the vehicle's geometric passability.
+Voxels failing to meet the required passability criteria are assigned a lethal cost.
+This results in four distinct traversability cost labels: lethal, medium-cost(M-cost), low-cost(L-cost), and free, which represent a spectrum of traversability difficulty, from challenging to easy.
+The statistical distribution of these labels is shown in Fig.~\ref{fig_2}(b).